Unearthlyglow/micr-ccm/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: 'Feature Request'
 about: Suggest an idea for this project
-title: 'Feature/Enhancement Request: <Title Here>'
+title: 'Enhancement Request: <Title Here>'
 labels: 'enhancement'
 assignees: Unearthlyglow